 While we were there, RMNP was requiring permits to enter between the hours of 9 am – 3 pm, which we didn’t have.
 We found that we were able to still enjoy the park by going before or after those hours.
 Outside of the park gates in Grand Lake, the Adams Fall Trail is super easy and has some pretty scenery.

-We had a great stay at River Run!
+We had a great stay at Sun Outdoors Rocky Mountains (or River Run RV Resort, as we called it)!
 It’s the kind of campground where you can enjoy a lot of downtime in the park and really get the vacation relaxation, but if you want to have adventures, you can take your pick of all that the Rockies offer.
 While I still prefer Estes Park as a basecamp for RMNP, splitting your trip to spend half of it on the west side or staying here when RMNP isn’t your main focus would be perfect.

 Just the Facts